The History of Pickups and the Brands That Define It

 Dimazio Pickups continues to boast an extensive lineup today, including numerous artist signature models.

-This is a testament to the brand’s deep commitment to its connection with artists, as well as its dedication to end users.
+This is a testament to the brand’s deep commitment to its connection with artists, not just end users.

-If Larry DiMaggio had never existed, there might be songs that were never born.
+If Larry DiMaggio hadn’t existed, there might be songs that were never born.